Abed01-lab/TestAssignement1/README.md

 3. Give your thoughts on BDD

    - What was positive and good about using BDD?

-     \nI think that using BDD definitely helps me make sure to develop my code to cover all the given scenarios.
+     I think that using BDD definitely helps me make sure to develop my code to cover all the given scenarios.

    - What was annoying or difficult?

      It takes some time to write the feature with scenarios

    - What surprised you?

      Using BDD is actually easy and makes a lot of sense when using it with user stories written from a business context

    - Did BDD help you understand the problem domain more?

      Yes it did

    - Did BDD help you write some tests you wouldn’t otherwise have thought of?

      It definitely helped me code more so I could cover all the scenarios